 Relying almost exclusively on British government accounts of the rebellion, it goes on to state that members of the Sinn Fein Society had taken over the GPO, St. Stephen’s Green, and a number of homes in Dublin, but that “military authorities had the situation well in hand.”

 News the following day concerned the instating of martial law in Dublin City and County, and further information about the rebellion and the earlier arrest of Roger Casement, again relying mainly on information from official British channels.
-It does, however, note that one of the questions posed to Augustine Birrell, Chief Secretary for Ireland, concerned censorship in Ireland:
+It does, however, note that one of the questions posed to Augustine Birrell, Chief Secretary for Ireland, concerning censorship in Ireland:

 “Mr. Birrell said it had been thought necessary during the last few days that news should not reach neutral countries, especially ‘our friends in America,’ which would be calculated to give a false impression of the importance of the events, important as they were.”